kiswa/dotfiles/readme.md

 ## Dotfiles

-A few files for setting up bash and Vim in different environments, as well as some X environment files.
+A few files for setting up bash and Vim in different environments.
 Also includes a couple of scripts that make a few things easier.

  * `bin`
   * `fixShareCopy` resets file and directory permissions recursively for a directory copied into a VM from a host share (also useful to just set file and directory permissions to sane defaults).
 Use it as `fixShareCopy copiedDirName`.